carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 > ## Definitions
 >
-> Hidden unit - a function in a neural network which takes in values, applies some function to them, and outputs new values to be used in subsequent layer of the neural network.
+> Hidden unit - a function in a neural network that takes in values, applies some function to them, and outputs new values to be used in subsequent layer of the neural network.
 >
-> Hidden layer - a layer of hidden units in a neural network.
+> Hidden layer - a layer of hidden units in a neural network, such as the logistic function.
 >
 > Activation function - the function used to combine values in a specific layer of a neural network.
 {: .callout}

+You can again use TensorFlow Playground to examine the difference between logistic regression, which has a single logistic function, and a neural network with multiple hidden layers.
+This [example](http://playground.tensorflow.org/#activation=relu&batchSize=10&dataset=xor&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=&seed=0.77646&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false) initially attemps to use logistic regression to separate the orange and blue points.
+Try adding more hidden layers and more neurons in each layer using the play button to train the weights.

+This final [example](http://playground.tensorflow.org/#activation=relu&batchSize=5&dataset=spiral&regDataset=reg-plane&learningRate=0.01&regularizationRate=0&noise=0&networkShape=8,8,8,8&seed=0.94235&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false) has a complicated orange/blue pattern.
+Press the play button to watch how the neural network can iteratively make small weight updates that reduce the number of mislabeled points.

 ### Step 2 Compare Linear and Nonlinear classifiers